Thomas Boyle’s family coaching roots runs deep in St. Joseph’s hoops. He’s following a similar path.

 For most of Thomas Boyle’s upbringing, his world revolved around St. Joseph’s basketball.

-The Havertown native grew up watching his grandfathers, Jim Lynam and the late Jim Boyle, run the Hawks’ program.
-They both went to Hawk Hill where they were teammates and friends.
+The Havertown native grew up watching his grandfathers — Jim Lynam and Jim Boyle — run the Hawks’ program.
+They both went to Hawk Hill, where they were teammates and friends.

-Eventually Lynam became the Hawks’ head coach, with Jim on his staff.
-When Lynam left for an assistant coaching position with the Portland Trailblazers in 1981, Jim took his place at the helm for nine seasons.
+Eventually, Lynam became the Hawks’ head coach, with Jim on his staff.
+When Lynam became an assistant coach with the Portland Trail Blazers in 1981, Jim took his place at the helm for nine seasons.

-Thomas’ mother, Kathy, is the daughter of Lynam, while Thomas’ father, Jim, is the son of Boyle.
-Thomas’ childhood was spent going to basketball games at then-named Alumni Memorial Fieldhouse with his family.
+Thomas’ mother, Kathy, is the daughter of Lynam, and Thomas’s father, Jim, is the son of the late Boyle.
+Thomas’ childhood was spent going to basketball games with his family at what was then Alumni Memorial Fieldhouse.

 » READ MORE: Forget power conferences, the basketball spending at most Big 5 schools lags behind conference rivals

-Now, Boyle is working his way up the coaching ranks under coach Steve Donahue.
-The St. Joe’s graduate, who started off as a student manager, was recently promoted to associate head coach.
+Now, Boyle is working his way up the coaching ranks under Hawks head coach Steve Donahue.
+Boyle, who is, of course, a St. Joe’s graduate and who started off as a student manager, was recently promoted to associate head coach.

 Bonded by basketball

 Boyle and his four siblings often went to St. Joe’s games with their grandma Tess Boyle and cousins.
-When St. Joe’s made it to the Elite Eight in 2004, he and his older brother, Brian, recall crying after the Hawks lost to Oklahoma State, 64-62, to end their dream season.
+When St. Joe’s made it to the Elite Eight in the 2004 NCAA men’s basketball tournament, he and his older brother, Brian, recall crying after the Hawks lost to Oklahoma State, 64-62, to end their dream season with a 30-2 record.

 Now, five of the six are college basketball coaches.

 Brian is an assistant coach at Air Force.
-Ryan is an assistant at Syracuse and was coached by Thomas at St. Joe’s from 2019-21.
-Colin, who played a year at Temple, is at North Carolina A&T as an assistant and Doyle coaches at La Salle.
+Ryan is an assistant at Syracuse and was coached by Thomas at St. Joe’s from 2019 to 2021.
+Colin, who played a year at Temple, is at North Carolina A&T as an assistant, and Doyle coaches at La Salle.

 Despite being busy, they have remained close.
-They’ll update each other about their lives and chat basketball in their group chat.
+They’ll update each other about their lives and talk basketball in their group chat.
 The same goes for Thomas and Brian.

 “Our closeness and our relationship as brothers and as colleagues in this business is really strong,” Brian said.
 “We lean on each other a lot, in terms of basketball, in terms of life, in terms of parenting.
 It’s really nice and unique, cool and special to have a brother as close as him and I are.”

 Thomas and Brian played hoops in high school.
-Brian went to Bonner-Prendergast and played at University of the Sciences, before it merged with St. Joe’s in June 2022.
+Brian went to Bonner-Prendergast and played at University of the Sciences, before the merger with St. Joe’s in June 2022.

 Thomas followed his older brother to Bonner-Prendie, but transferred to Archbishop Carroll for his final two years.
 Beside basketball, he dabbled in tennis.
-When he graduated high schoo he went to West Chester.
+When he graduated high school, he went to West Chester.

 That lasted for a year.